Build an Engaging Intranet to Enhance Employee Engagement

 Extranets are extensions of employees' intranets, and they both share the features of limited access and firewall protection.
 However, an extranet is accessible only to external users who an organization has given specific credentials, making sensitive information inaccessible from unauthorized access.

-Additionally, an extranet enhances engagement, communication, and collaboration between an organization and its external shareholders.
+An extranet enhances engagement, communication, and collaboration between an organization and its external shareholders.
 Its user interfaces, specifically for external users, make it easily identifiable, and the extranet landing pages make it easier for authorized third parties to navigate and access the resources they need.

 A typical example of an extranet is a company’s supplier portal.